soulsam480/rengoku/content/blog/im-25-and-its-a-drag.md

 ---
-title: I'm 25 and it's a drag
+title: I turned 25 and it's a drag
 description: rant + refelction on turning 25
 author:
   name: soulsam480